How to Protect Yourself from Internet Fraud

-When shopping or entering personal information online, make sure you’re using a secure website.
+Use secure websites: When shopping or entering personal information online, make sure you’re using a secure website.
 Look for the “https” in the URL, as well as a padlock icon, to ensure that the website is secure.
-Along with that, avoid websites without these things, and if you have to, never upload any personal information into them.

-Many online accounts offer two-factor authentication, which requires you to enter a code in addition to your password when logging in.
-This adds an extra layer of security and makes it more difficult for scammers to access your account, protecting it from fraud.
+Use two-factor authentication: Many online accounts offer two-factor authentication, which requires you to enter a code in addition to your password when logging in.
+This adds an extra layer of security and makes it more difficult for scammers to access your account.